 - Create a new custom group in FortiClient EMS and add the test endpoints to it.

-- Create a new endpoint policy that is configured with the newly created profile.
+- Create a new endpoint policy that is configured with the newly created profiles.
 Assign the policy to the new custom group.

 - Check that FortiClient on the test endpoints received the new profile.